MarcoMaz/wa11y/README.md

 - **Values** are the corresponding CSS class names to be applied to those elements.

 This attribute ensures that you can define the appearance of each part of the component without modifying its internal structure.
 When the **`classMap`** attribute is updated, the component ensures that the specified classes are applied to the correct elements, allowing for dynamic and responsive styling.

+**Notes:**

+Currently, Wa11y-UI implements the **classMap** logic primarily on atomic elements.
+This decision stems from the encapsulation of components at the outer level, which limits the potential for external overrides.

 ### How to Use `classMap`